Politics of Cuba: Human rights

 According to Human Rights Watch, Castro constructed a "repressive machinery" that continues to deprive Cubans of their basic rights.
 The Cuban government has been accused of numerous human rights abuses, including torture, arbitrary imprisonment, unfair trials, and extrajudicial executions (a.k.a.
 "El Paredón").
 Human Rights Watch reports that the government represses nearly all forms of political dissent.
-There are many restrictions on leaving the country.

 The country's first ever transgender municipal delegate was elected in the province of Villa Clara in early 2013.
 Adela Hernández is a resident of the town of Caibarién and works as a nurse electrocardiogram specialist.
 In Cuba, delegates are not professional politicians and, therefore, do not receive a government salary.

+In 2022, the Family Code constitutional amendment passed.
+This followed hundreds of painstaking assembly discussions within communities and institutions across the island.
+This Code ensures the protection of rights of adoption, surrogacy, transgender-affirmation, same-sex marriages and the legitimacy of intergenerational households.

 Corruption

-The 2012 Transparency International Corruption Perceptions Index ranked the Cuba 58th out of 176 countries, tied with Jordan and Namibia. and has lower levels than most of the other countries in the Caribbean and Central America.
+The 2012 Transparency International Corruption Perceptions Index ranked Cuba 58th out of 176 countries, tied with Jordan and Namibia. and has lower levels than most of the other countries in the Caribbean and Central America.
 In 2006, it was ranked in 112th place, tied with India.